maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 E.g. their answer must be something correct such as `x=1 or x=2`, *not* something sloppy like `x=1 or 2` or `x=1,2`.
 It certainly can't be something wrong such as `x=1 and x=2` which is often seen in written answers!

 Note that students may not take square roots of both sides of an equation.
 This will be rejected because it it not equivalen!
 Similarly, students may not cancel terms from both sides which may be zero.
 As we require equivalence, students may not *multiply* either.
-This will take a bit of geting used to!
+This will probably not correspond to students' expectations, and may take a bit of geting used to.

 But, shouldn't student really use logical connectives?
 Yes, I (CJS) believe they should but that to require this from the input type now would be too big a step for students and their teachers.
 Students are already being expected to use connectives such as `and` and `or` correctly.
 The input type uses these connectives and in the futre options may be added to this input type which require students to be explicit about logical connectives, especially when we add support for implication in addition to equivalence.
 As we gain confidence in teaching with equivalence reasoning, so we will add more options to this input type.

 __If you have strong views on how this input type should behave, please contact the developers.__